I'll Be There for You (The Rembrandts song): Critical reception

+Mark Sutherland from NME wrote, "Another record that makes you want to be American.
+This time it's one of the boho twentysomethings who populate US sitcom Friends, to which this is the theme.
+And, as such, it's the aural equivalent of the programme: all snazzy handclaps, ever-so-slightly alternative guitars, 'kooky' harmonies and lyrics that hint at existential angst but, fortunately, only the kind that can be sorted out in half an hour in front of a live studio audience.
+I'll be there for you, they swoon, When the rain starts to fall.
+What, in October?"
+Leesa Daniels from Smash Hits gave "I'll Be There for You" four out of five, saying, "It's quirky in a Beatles/Monkees way and it demands to be danced to in a ridiculous fashion that could possibly involve exposing your underwear.
+Ace!"
 In 2009, the song was listed by Blender as one of the "50 Worst Songs Ever".
 Conversely, several magazines have listed the song as one of the best TV theme songs, including Paste, Complex, and Observer.

 Chart performance

-"I'll Be There for You" topped the US Billboard Hot 100 Airplay chart for eight weeks and also peaked atop the Billboard Hot Adult Contemporary and Mainstream Top 40 charts.
-At the peak of its popularity, the song was not available as a commercial single, therefore becoming the first song to top the Hot 100 Airplay chart without appearing on the Hot 100.
-On the Billboard Hot 100, when it was later released commercially along with the band's next single, it reached number 17 as a double A-side with "This House Is Not a Home".
+"I'll Be There for You" topped the US Billboard Hot 100 Airplay chart for eight weeks and also peaked atop the Billboard Adult Contemporary and Top 40/Mainstream charts.
+At the peak of its popularity, the song was not available as a commercial single, therefore becoming the first song to top the Hot 100 Airplay chart without appearing on the Billboard Hot 100.
+On the Billboard Hot 100, when it was later released commercially as a double A-side with "This House Is Not a Home", it reached number 17.
 In Canada, the song peaked at number one for five consecutive weeks and was the most successful single of 1995.
 In the United Kingdom, it reached number three on the UK Singles Chart, and it peaked at the same position on the Irish Singles Chart the same year.
 In Scotland, it topped the country's singles chart.
 The song sold 322,000 copies in the UK during 1995.

-While the song did not immediately make a significant commercial impact in Australia, peaking at number 86 in October 1995, it soon re-entered the ARIA Singles Chart in August 1996 and peaked at number three on the week of October 13, spending a total of 20 weeks in the top 50.
+While the song did not immediately make a significant commercial impact in Australia, reaching number 86 in October 1995, it re-entered the ARIA Singles Chart in August 1996 and peaked at number three on the week of October 13, spending a total of 20 weeks in the top 50.
 In 1997, when re-released in Europe, the song reached the top 10 in Ireland and the United Kingdom once more, placing two positions shy of its number-three peak in both countries.
 This re-release also saw the song reach the top 40 in Flanders, France, the Netherlands, Norway, and Sweden.
 As of May 2021, "I'll Be There for You" has sold 925,000 copies and has been streamed 20.7 million times in the UK since streaming figures were introduced in 2014.
 According to the Official Charts Company, the song is streamed an average of 96,000 times a week.